 BESR (ball exit speed ratio) is a formula; the exit velocity of the baseball divided by the baseball velocity + bat velocity

 BESR bats, used prior to 2011, had much faster exit speed and overall power than BBCORs feature today.
 In the first year that these bats were measured, college baseball saw an +14% increase in runs scored, and a +38% increase in home runs hit.

-This was seen as damaging the nature of the game to many, giving batters the advantage over pitchers.
+This was seen as damaging to the nature of the game to many, giving batters the advantage over pitchers.
 Additionally, pitcher safety became a huge concern.

 With BESR bats, the exit velocity of a 90 MPH fastball could exceed 108 MPH!
-Standing only 60 feet away, a screaming line drive off of a BESR bat would be nearly impossible to react to.
-Every college pitcher faced significant risk and many suffered significant injuries during the BESR bat era.
+Standing only 60 feet away, a screaming line drive off a BESR bat would be nearly impossible to react to.
+Every college pitcher faced significant risk, and many suffered significant injuries during the BESR bat era.

 BBCOR bats have many distinct features.
 The “sweet spot” of BBCOR bats are approximately 2″ smaller (3″) than those of BESR (5″).
 This means you really need to square up the ball to hit a line drive.